KeyboardKit/website/pages/pro.md

 {% include grid-licenses.html %}

+### * Bundles

-\* KeyboardKit Pro licenses are valid for one bundle (app or extension).
-Additional bundles can be added to a license at a 50% discount.
+Licenses are valid for one bundle (app or extension).
+Unlimited additional bundles can be added to a license at a 50% discount.

+### Expiration

-KeyboardKit Pro licenses are valid for one year.
+Licenses are valid for one year.
 After expiration, you can continue to use any versions that were released during your license's validity period.

 Expired licenses don't affect shipped apps.
-They will continue to function even after the license expires.
-New app versions that are created after the license expires qill require a new license.
+They will continue to function after the license expires.

 ### [Contact us for more information](mailto:{{site.email}})